hamidb80/motionly/README.md

     before:
       discard # do anything before starting animation

-    # TODO: flows can have args
+    # flows can have args
     flow reset: # a named flow
       stage.remove @blocks[1]